marekmaskarinec/klak/spec.md

 It pops and assigns the last value.

 ```
-:a 3 .a ; a will now hold 3
+$a 3 .a ? a will now hold 3
 ```

 ## scopes